PrismarineJS/bedrock-protocol/docs/FAQ.md

 Some servers can kick you if you don't set `authTitle` as explained in the README.

-## Kicked during login due to "JWT not active"
+## Server clients kicked due to "jwt not active"

-This is due to the NTP (Network Time Protocol) is not synchronized.
-To fix this, enable the NTP Service
+The system time is incorrect and needs to be corrected.